 As an independent contractor, you are also covered by laws that protect you against unfair contracting arrangements.

-Some employers attempt to use independent contracting as a way of disguising their employment relationship and avoiding employment laws.
-This illegal practise is known as sham contracting.
+Some employers attempt to use independent contracting as a way to disguise what is actually an employment relationship so as to avoid employment laws.
+This illegal practice is known as sham contracting.

 Sham contracting refers to an employer deliberately misrepresenting their employees as independent contractors.
 This is common practice in a number of industries, especially in the so-called gig economy.

-Just because your boss made you get an ABN, doesn’t mean that you are necessarily a genuine contractor.
-Here are some key factors that suggest you should be considered an employee and not an independent contractor:
+Just because your boss made you get an ABN, doesn’t mean that you are necessarily a genuine independent contractor.
+Here are some key factors that suggest you may be considered to be an employee and not an independent contractor:

 Sham contracting is illegal.
 However, a lack of enforcement means that it remains widespread.